 Tom joined the trade union COHSE – the Confederation of Health Service Employees – in 1972 and over the years undertook various roles.
 When UNISON came into being in 1994, he was elected Branch Secretary of what was then the Primary Care branch.

-Sandra Burt, Falkirk Council
+Matt McGregor, Falkirk Council

 Service User Representatives